Above all, a business is there to make money. It’s your primary responsibility. Money means profit.

 Knowing your numbers is vital in the managing and growing your business.
 Most noteworthy they tell you about levels of cash, income, costs, debt and monies owing.
 They also help track expenditure and income from a project.

-Digital, or Cloud Accounting gives you that up-to-date financial information.
-Logging into the system, you are greeted by an adaptable dashboard showing you what’s important.
+Cloud Accounting gives you that up-to-date financial information.
+Logging into the system, you are greeted by an adaptable dashboard showing you what's important.
 For example, you can quickly see bank balances, money owed to you and by you, income earned by type, and key costs such as staff and supplier costs.

-Cloud accounting software can greatly improve credit control, the lifeline of a business, no cash, no business.
+It's software can greatly improve credit control, the lifeline of a business, no cash, no business.

 With Cloud Accounting you can: